frankielp/QM7/README.md

 ## Description

 The goal of this project is to train a neural network model on the QM7 dataset and evaluate its performance using mean absolute error (MAE) as the evaluation metric.
-The project includes the implementation of a multi-layer perceptron (MLP) model, data processing functions, and training procedures.
+The project includes the implementation of Machine Learning models, MLP, GCN, data processing functions, and training procedures.

 ## Dataset